- Don’t forget to spring forward March 14 at 2 a.m.

 - Collisions are more common the days following the annual 'spring forward'.

 - Good to bed a tad earlier leading up the time shift and adjust other daily routines temporarily too, like dinner time.

 Spring is just around the corner!
 The proof?
-On Sunday, March 8th, we spring forward one hour into daylight time.
+On Sunday, March 14, we spring forward one hour into daylight saving time (DST).
 That’s the good news.
-The bad news is that we’ll lose an hour of sleep, which can have serious consequences for drivers.
+The bad news is that we’ll lose an hour of sleep which can have serious consequences for drivers.